Kamani05/Kamani05/README.md

 - 👨‍💻 Computer Support Assistance | 🚀 DevOps Enthusiast | 🌐 Open Source Contributor
 - 🔧 Passionate about creating clean, efficient, and scalable code.
 - 🌱 Constantly learning and exploring new technologies to stay ahead in the tech world.
-- 🧰 Proficient in Python, JavaScript, HTML, CSS, Kotlin and Xcode.
+- 🧰 Proficient in Python, JavaScript, SQL, HTML, CSS, Kotlin and Xcode.
 - 🌟 Love collaborating on open-source projects and giving back to the developer community.
 - 📝 Blogging about tech and sharing knowledge at https://kamani05.github.io/csit121/project1/
 - 🌱 Let's connect and code together!